 - (1) Practice Dates.
 There shall be no organized or formal school baseball practice for a contestant or a team, before or after school, until the 19th Friday prior to the State Baseball Tournament, and after the date for certifying district champions, except for teams that have not been eliminated from the playoffs. - (2) Scrimmages.
-Schools shall not scrimmage until the 18th Monday prior to the State Baseball Tournament, not to exceed two scrimmages per calendar week, Monday through Saturday.
+Schools shall not scrimmage prior to the date set forth by the UIL calendar, not to exceed two scrimmages per calendar week, Monday through Saturday.
 Scrimmages are subject to the one contest per school week limitation. - (3) Games.
 Schools shall not play their first game until the 16th Monday prior to the State Baseball Tournament. - (4) School Equipment.
 It will be considered a school game if a team is wearing school uniforms and/or using school equipment following the close of the regular UIL season. - (5) Non-School Participation.
 See Section 1209.

 - (d) TIES IN DISTRICT AND NON-DISTRICT GAMES.
 Unless otherwise specified by district minutes prior to the beginning of season, a regulation district or non-district game called with a tie score after five innings have been played (and a winner cannot be determined) shall be counted as one-half game won and one-half game lost for each team.
 The game shall not be replayed provided five innings have been completed.
 If five innings have not been completed, the game shall be replayed from the start. - (e) GAME CALLED BEFORE COMPLETION.
 If a district or non-district game is called before completion of the number of innings and conditions as specified in National Federation Baseball Rules, the umpire shall declare the contest "no game".
 Unless otherwise specified by district minutes prior to the season, the game will be replayed from the start.
-In games beyond the district level, a game begun, then suspended, shall continue at a later time from the point of suspension. - (f) GRADUATING SENIORS.
-Sections 400 (a) and 405 of the Constitution shall not disqualify a contestant during the baseball season, who is eligible in all other respects at the time of spring graduation.
-This exception refers only to contestants whose playoff competition extends into the summer from the end of school. - (g) POST SEASON PLAYOFFS. - (1) Day of Playoff Game.
+In games beyond the district level, a game begun, then suspended, shall continue at a later time from the point of suspension. - (g) POST SEASON PLAYOFFS. - (1) Day of Playoff Game.
 Playoffs games shall not be played before Wednesday of that week unless by mutual consent. - (2) Playoffs.
 Playoffs may be single elimination or two-out-of-three from bi-district to state.
-If neither method is mutually agreeable, a coin flip shall determine play-off format. - (3) Two-out-of-Three Series.
-If schools play a two-out-of-three elimination series, the first (and only the first) game may be played prior to Friday.
-Games 2 and/or 3 shall not be played until Friday.
+If neither method is mutually agreeable, a coin flip shall determine play-off format.
+EXCEPTION: In the first round of the playoffs only, the district champion will have the choice of a single game or two-out-of three series. - (3) Two-out-of-Three Series.
+If schools play a two-out-of-three elimination series, the first and second game may be played prior to Friday.
+Games three shall not be played until Friday.
 If one game is played and a second game cannot be played because of weather, then the winner of the one game advances to the next round.
 If two games are played (and split) and the third game cannot be played on Saturday because of weather conditions, the third and deciding game should be played on Monday of the next week. - (4) State Tournament.
 All conferences will be single elimination at the state tournament. - (4) Disputes.
 In case there is a dispute regarding a neutral or home site or time of a game it shall be settled by the flip of a coin.
 See Section 1208 (q). - (6) Playoff Games.
 In playoff games, a suspended game shall be continued from the point of suspension at a later time. - (7) Gate Receipts From State Tournament.
 The UIL office retains an annually determined percentage of gate receipts from the state baseball tournament.